A New Era of Behavioral Health Support for Your Workforce. Learn about our New Digital Content

 Kristin: Yeah, we did we get through it.

 Angela: So, talking about first impressions things that are in part important right?
-So, smiling.
-How are people receiving you?
-How do you want people to receive you so being kind of aware of that.
+So, smiling, how are people receiving you, how do you want people to receive you, so being kind of aware of that.
 Um discussing peer pressure so discussing different scenarios and kind of consequences involved.
 Maybe even and rehearse with your teens.
 What to say to peers so they feel more confident going into a situation a social situation down the road.
 Um also discussing respectful online behavior so you had mentioned earlier cyber bullying also not going along with the crowd.
 Talk you about screen time and just you know monitoring that and this concept of online friends are not always the same as friends in person.
 So that’s something to just remind kids of our teens um using interests as a jumping off point for building new relationships with other people that have similar ah interests that that they do so whether it’s sports religious groups.
-Maybe it’s the Chess Club.
-It’s special Olympics.
-Just helping them expand their social network with kids that like to do the same things that they do.
+Maybe it’s the Chess Club, it’s Special Olympics, just helping them expand their social network with kids that like to do the same things that they do.
 That’s one of the easiest ways to make friends and then lastly discuss dos and don’ts about relationships so respect kindness.
 How do we support one another we can dive into possible dating topics.

 Kristin: Yes.